erdc/spt_compute/README.md

 $ chmod u+x run_ecmwf_rapid.py
 ```

-##Step 10: Add RAPID files to the work/rapid/input directory
+##Step 10: Add RAPID files to the rapid-io/input directory
-To generate these files see: https://github.com/erdc-cm/RAPIDpy/wiki/GIS-Tools
+To generate these files see: https://github.com/erdc-cm/RAPIDpy/wiki/GIS-Tools.
+If you are using the *sync_rapid_input_with_ckan* option, then you would upload these files through the Streamflow Prediction Tool web interface and this step is unnecessary.

 Make sure the directory is in the format [watershed name]-[subbasin name]
 with lowercase letters, numbers, and underscores only.
 No spaces!